-In order to promote a positive safety standard and professional image for industry drivers, Canadian Fuels has developed a Driver Certification Program.
-This program is available to all member companies and is used to train bulk petroleum drivers in the proper procedures for loading and delivering products.
+This Program is available to all bulk petroleum carriers operating in Canada and is used to train bulk petroleum drivers employed by those carriers in the proper procedures for loading and delivering petroleum products.

-Successful candidates will receive a Canadian Fuels Association certificate indicating that they are a qualified petroleum driver.
+Successful candidates will receive a Canadian Fuels Association certificate indicating that they are a qualified professional petroleum driver.